Polymer in water

 PEG in vacuum as simulated with LAMMPS

-Figure: The PEG molecule in a vacuum.
+Figure: The PEG molecule in vacuum.
 The carbon atoms are in gray, the oxygen atoms in red, and the hydrogen atoms in white.

 units real